MrMarlonM/quiz-game/README.md

 - I want to have different questions than the last time

 ## Features
-The website will feature the quiz and the calculation of an individual score.
-Also, the questions will be presented randomly.
-Through this, the fun never ends!
+The website will feature an easy-to-understand quiz which you can start to play directly!
+Interesting questions on many different topics get asked randomly and a score for each round gets calculated.

 ### Technology used
 - For the general structure of the page, [HTML](https://www.w3schools.com/html/) was used
 - For styling purposes, [CSS](https://www.w3schools.com/html/html_css.asp) was used
+    - [Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) was used to make elements responsive
+    - [Media queries](https://www.w3schools.com/css/css3_mediaqueries.asp) were used to change the dynamic of the content for smaller screens
+    - [Grid](https://www.w3schools.com/css/css_grid.asp) was used to create the answer section of the game
 - To add interactivity and dynamic behavior [Javascript](https://www.w3schools.com/js/) was used
 - For the creation of the wireframes and the workflow, [Balsamiq](https://balsamiq.com/) was used
 - For writing and editing the code [Gitpod](https://www.gitpod.io/) was used